|

 consolidated into a single archive - most times a TAR file -

-before the compression step (also known as solid mode compression).
+before the compression step (resulting in equivalent of solid mode

 This result in the first step archiving extension (e.g. creating a TAR archive file) being